alexbelgium/hassio-addons/birdnet-pi/DOCS.md

 """
 Microphone Gain Adjustment Script

-This script captures audio from an RTSP stream using GStreamer if available, or falls back to ffmpeg if GStreamer is not installed.
-The script processes the audio to calculate the RMS within the 2000-4000 Hz frequency band and adjusts the microphone gain based on predefined noise thresholds and trends.
+This script captures audio from an RTSP stream, processes it to calculate the RMS within the 2000-4000 Hz frequency band, detects clipping, and adjusts the microphone gain based on predefined noise thresholds, trends, and clipping detection.

 Dependencies:
 - numpy
 - scipy
-- ffmpeg or GStreamer (installed and accessible in PATH)
+- ffmpeg (installed and accessible in PATH)
 - amixer (for microphone gain control)

 Author: OpenAI ChatGPT
 Date: 2024-04-27

-Changelog:
-- 2024-04-27: Initial version of the script that captures RTSP stream, calculates RMS, and adjusts gain.
-- 2024-10-17: Added support for GStreamer as the preferred RTSP stream capture tool, with ffmpeg as a fallback.
-              Implemented a debug log system to provide detailed logs with timestamps.
-              Added trend-based microphone gain adjustment and noise RMS calculation.
-              Enhanced error handling for both GStreamer and ffmpeg.
 """

 import subprocess